DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

 * **Patents**
   * also known as _utility patents_
   * protects the IP rights of inventors
-  * period of 20 years from the time of the invention (date of initial application) during which the inventor has exclusive rights to use the invention (directly or via licensing aggreements)
+  * period of 20 years from the time of the invention (date of initial application) during which the inventor has exclusive rights to use the invention (directly or via licensing agreements)
   * after teh 20 yrs, the rights of the invention is in the public domain for anyone to use
   * Three main requirements:
     1. Invention must be new, patentable only if they are original ideas
     2. Invention must be useful, and work and accomplish some sort of task
     3. Invention must not be obvious.
 You could not, for example, obtain a patent for your idea to use a drinking cup to collect rainwater.
 This is an obvious solution.
 You may be able to patent a specially designed cup to optimizes the amount of rainwater collected while minimizing evaporation
     * _Design patents_
       * lasts for 15 years, easier to obtain
-      * covers the appearence of the invention and NOT the idea of the invention
+      * covers the appearance of the invention and NOT the idea of the invention
       * sometimes considered a weaker form of IP protection over utility patents
     * **_Patent trolls_**
       * companies that solely exist to hold patents, primarily in the software world, just to make money on legal disputes against companies they feel infringe upon the patents held in their portfolio